Skip to content [s] Site map [3] Home [1]

 The Foundation has been widely recognized in the scientific world as a pioneer in cancer research.
 Its breakthroughs have been documented in more than 500 scientific and medical journal articles.
 Some examples:

 • Laboratory director Dr. Beppino Giovanella pioneered the development and use of the immuno-suppressed nude mouse as a test subject in cancer research.
-Today the nude mouse represents the final non-human model required by the National Cancer Institute (NCI) to test the effectiveness of anticancer drugs.
+Today the nude mouse represents the final non-human model required by the National Cancer Institute to test the effectiveness of anticancer drugs.

 • The National Cancer Institute engaged the Foundation to create a library of breast cancer cells using the Foundation’s nude mouse model.
 Over 50 percent of the human breast cancer xenografts used worldwide today come from the originals established in Foundation labs.